cha87de/clouds-exercises/ex-5/lesson-containers.md

 ## Research: What are containers and why to use them?

-Before we start to work with containers, we need to understand why containers exist, and what their benefits.
+Before we start to work with containers, we need to understand why containers exist, and what their benefits are.
 This blog post [1] gives a nice introduction.
 The most popular container software is Docker.
 On the Docker page, they compare containers and virtual machines and how they fit together [2].

 In the practical part of this exercise we will use Docker [3] and LXC [4] as container software.
 Become familiar with both tools, to understand their similarities and differences.

 [1] https://www.digitalocean.com/community/tutorials/the-docker-ecosystem-an-overview-of-containerization

 [2] https://www.docker.com/what-container

 [3] https://www.docker.com/

 [4] https://linuxcontainers.org/

 ## Question: Containers, LXC and Docker